 - Since this is a slightly simplified deck building game, adults who are used to playing games like Marvel Legendary or Shadowrun: Crossfire might not like this one too much unless they are huge Harry Potter fans.
-We can’t hold that against the designers too much, though, since it was made to be a family game.
+We can’t hold that against the designers, though, since it was made to be a family game.